ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 #### 2. _Markdown Format_:

-`@mention` - `<user:user-id>`.
-Since there is no built-in syntax for mentioning or tagging users or individuals in the [CommonMark](https://spec.commonmark.org/0.30/) flavor, we have decided to utilize the [Autolinks](https://spec.commonmark.org/0.30/#autolink) format in `CommonMark` flavor with a custom scheme to utilize for the `@mention`.
+`@mention` - `<user-id-url>`.
+Since there is no built-in syntax for mentioning or tagging users or individuals in the [CommonMark](https://spec.commonmark.org/0.30/) flavor, we have decided to utilize the [Autolinks](https://spec.commonmark.org/0.30/#autolink) format in `CommonMark` flavor with userID URLs can be utilized for the unique value of `@mention` users.

+1. This markdown string offers the advantage of serving a dual purpose.
+Depending on the `pattern` specified in the configuration element, it can be rendered as a `mention` node.
+In the absence of a specified `pattern`, it remains a valid markdown format and is displayed as an absolute link.
+2. If we intend to enable interaction by clicking, passing a URL can be leveraged to navigate users to their intended destination.
+For instance, when referencing an issue, clicking on it should direct the user to the issue page, and this functionality can be facilitated through the URL value.
+3. Furthermore, this will not disrupt the operation of the `AutoLink` format since the `mention` node is evaluated before the autolink marker.

+_Alternatives_:

+1.  `@mention` - a custom scheme (`user`) in the autolink format of CommonMark flavor `<user:user-id>`.

+    Pros:

     1. This markdown syntax does not interfere with the current `AutoLink` formats as the scheme we support for absolute link is `http` and `https`, whereas this is a unique scheme and yet follows the standard `CommonMark` markdown flavor
     2. This syntax ensures the easy identification of a `mention` node using the `user` in place of `scheme` in autolink when parsing the entire markdown string
     3. The same syntax can be used when other mentions like issue mention by having a different `scheme` in the string like `<issue:issue-id>`

-_Alternatives_:
+    Cons:

+    Creating a custom scheme allows the component to independently manage various scenarios.
+When parsing markdown, the tokenizer looks for the closing `>` tag, recognizes the user ID, and saves it.
+However, if the user ID itself contains a `>`, it may mistakenly identify the wrong user ID.
+In valid absolute link URLs, special characters like `>` are encoded and preserved, ensuring a unique absolute URL for retrieving data, storing it in markdown, and returning it.

-`@mention` - a custom markdown format `@<user-id>`.
+2.  `@mention` - a custom markdown format `@<user-id>`.

     Pros:

     1. This syntax ensures the easy identification of a `mention` node using the **"@"** and **"<"** symbols when parsing the entire markdown string.
     2. The use of opening and closing **"<"** and **">"** symbols specifies the boundaries of the mention node's value within the markdown string, allowing for the clear identification of where it starts and ends.
 This is especially important when the value contains whitespace, as in the example `"@<Sue Ann>`, as without the **"<>"** symbols, it would be challenging to determine the precise end index of the value.

     Cons:

     1. It does not follow [CommonMark](https://spec.commonmark.org/0.30/) flavor or any other standard markdown flavors.

 #### 3. _Defining schema and adding tokenizer rule in markdown parser_:

-As `@mention` is a custom markdown format uniquely created to support in the nimble rich text components, it is necessary to define the schema in `markdown-parser` to identify the markdown string in the format of `<user:user-id>` as the `@mention` node.
+As `@mention` is a custom markdown format uniquely created to support in the nimble rich text components, it is necessary to define the schema in `markdown-parser` to identify the markdown string in the format of `<user-id-url>` as the `@mention` node.
 The below schema is added to the end of other nodes using ProseMirror's [addToEnd](https://prosemirror.net/docs/ref/#model.Fragment.addToEnd) method.